zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 :::note

-The auth redirect scheme "`ch.myexample.app`" does register all auth urls with the given scheme for the app.
-So an url pointing to `ch.myexample.app://signin` and another one for `ch.myexample.app://logout` will work with the same registration.
+The auth redirect scheme "`ch.myexample.app`" registers all auth URLs with the given scheme for the app.
+So a URL pointing to `ch.myexample.app://signin` pointing to `ch.myexample.app://logout` will work with the same registration.

 :::

-To reduce the commented default code, we will modify the `main.dart` file.
+To reduce the commented default code, modify the `main.dart` file.

 First, the `MyApp` class: it remains a stateless widget: